kanavpal/ScreenRecorderApplication/readme.md

 ## Joining Forces in the Galactic Codex

 We invite cosmic collaborators to contribute to our quest.
-Consult the [Galactic Codex](CONTRIBUTING.md) for guidelines on unleashing your magical contributions.

 ## Starlight Signals and Nebula Notes

 Should you encounter celestial anomalies or wish to share your cosmic insights, send starlight signals via the [Astro Issue Tracker](https://github.com/your-username/stellarscreen/issues).

-## License: Universal Harmony Edition 🌌

-This project is licensed under the MIT License - seek wisdom in the [LICENSE.md](LICENSE.md) tome for cosmic insights.

-## Celestial Thanks and Gratitude
+## Celestial Thanks

-- A cosmic shoutout to [ThirdPartyConstellation](https://example.com/third-party-constellation) for their ethereal features that enrich our cosmic journey.
 - Endless gratitude to our cosmic contributors, the guiding stars lighting the path to greatness.

 Embark on your recording odyssey with StellarScreen, where the cosmos meets creativity! 🚀✨